-To access previous lessons in this series, simply click on “Creative Writing Class” in the navigation bar, and it will take you to all the lessons.
+To access previous lessons in this series, simply click on “Creative Writing Class” in the navigation bar, and scroll through to find the lessons you need.

 LESSON # 5: DEVELOPING CHARACTERS